pyta-uoft/website/index.md

 ### E0710: Raising non-exception {#E0710}

-You cannot raise an object that is not a descendent of Exception (which implies being a child of BaseException).
+You cannot raise an object that is not a descendant of Exception (which implies being a child of BaseException).
 Anything you raise must at some point descend from a class that inherits exception.